Sequential Monte Carlo Bandits: Background and preliminaries

-Monte Carlo (MC) methods are a family of numerical techniques based on repeated random sampling, which have been shown to be flexible enough for both numerical integration and drawing samples from probability distributions of interest~\cite{b-Liu2001}.
+Monte Carlo (MC) methods are a family of numerical techniques based on repeated random sampling, which have been shown to be flexible enough for both numerical integration and drawing samples from complex probability distributions of interest~\citep{b-Liu2001}.

-Importance sampling (IS) is a MC technique for estimating properties of a distribution when obtaining samples from the distribution is difficult.
-The basic idea of IS is to draw, from an alternative distribution, samples which are subsequently weighted to guarantee estimation accuracy (and often reduced variance).
+With importance sampling (IS), one estimates properties of a distribution when obtaining samples from such distribution is difficult.
+The basic idea of IS is to draw, from an alternative distribution, samples that are subsequently weighted to guarantee estimation accuracy (and often reduced variance).
 These methods are used both to approximate posterior densities, and to compute expectations in probabilistic models, \ie